 Once I got the hang of it, I practiced incessantly, much to the annoyance of my roommate, who was actually trying to get through college (my belated apologies to Bill Wright).
-The long and short of it is that I didn't do too well in my studies that year but, in the earnest desire not to get conscripted into the military, went back for a second round the following year.
+The long and short of it is that I didn't do too well in my studies that year but, in the earnest desire to avoid conscription into the military, went back for a second round the following year.